inpsyde/composer-asset-compiler/README.md

 1. Composer is used to pull dependencies from their repositories
 2. After Composer finishes its work, it loops all the installed packages to find those that needs to be built
-3. For each package found, it moves the current directory in the root and
+3. For each package found, it moves the current directory to the root of the package and:
-    1. install the dependencies via either _npm_ and *Yarn*
+    1. installs the dependencies via either _npm_ or *Yarn*
     2. uses either _npm_ or *Yarn* to execute one or more "scripts" defined in `package.json`.

 ## Which packages?

-At point *2.* of in the list at the end of previous section it is said: "*to find those that needs to be built*".
+At point *2.* of the list at the end of previous section it is said: "*to find those that needs to be built*".

-But how can this Composer plugin programmatically determine which packages have _something_ to be built and which not?
+But how can this Composer plugin programmatically determine which packages have assets to be compiled and which not?

 It uses two strategies, that can be combined: